-We do not have facilities for weddings, birthdays, corporate or private parties.
+No. We do not have facilities for weddings, birthdays, corporate or private parties.

 Yes!
 All 125-plus performances are included in the ticket price.

-A joust is a form of competition between two knights upon horseback, in which they gallop toward each other carrying long poles called lances.
+A joust is a form of competition between two knights on horseback, in which they gallop toward each other carrying long poles called lances.
 They use the lances to try to knock each other off of their horses.
 Often the unhorsed knight will continue the fight with his (or her!) sword.

 Yes!
 You can shop among our crafts vendors, have your fortune told by one of our psychics, enjoy human-powered rides or try your hand at clever games of skill.
 These do have an extra charge.

 Yes!
 Much of our site has paved roads and nearly all of it is accessible with strollers.